By use case

 One of the biggest differences between native apps, progressive web apps (PWA) and traditional websites is capability.

-Compared to traditional website, native mobile apps start up quickly and tend to load even with low to no network availability.
+Compared to a traditional website, native mobile apps start up quickly and tend to load even with low to no network availability.
 These apps and PWA can push notifications and share location — benefits which so far the web hasn’t offered users.
-PWA have the same capability as a mobile app and improve web user experience, but don’t need to use up their mobile storage space to download an app.
+PWAs have the same capability as a mobile app and improve web user experience, but don’t need to use up their mobile storage space to download an app.

 The main benefit of PWA is that, unlike native apps, they are generic and therefore compatible with all the different types of cellphone operating systems.
 This means that you can use a PWA on multiple devices, whereas for mobile apps a different app must be created for each specific app store such as Android, IOS, etc.